 But little else has significantly changed.
 The norm seems to be a more hostile exchange of views that often find bumper sticker slogans that fire little verbal grenades at one another.
-Here’s a site that visually displays those memes for gun control advocates.

-And then there are those that support the strong advocates of gun ownership.
+And then there are the strong advocates of gun ownership.
 They say a picture is worth a thousand words and when accompanied by emotional language it can find a willing audience who often forego any deeper context.
 I’d like to display a few of these I found and offer a view that points out a flaw or two that seems to consistently get overlooked by those who brandish them.